adobe/probot-serverless-openwhisk/README.md

 ### Automatically _test_ the deployed action

-In order to quickly test the deployed action, `wskbot` can send a `GET` request to the action url.
+To quickly test the deployed action, `wskbot` can send a `GET` request to the action url.

 ```
 $ wskbot --deploy --no-hints --test